Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders

-\textbf{Filter by Top Tokens.} We notice that there are many "non-concept mappings" with "non-concept features" that have top 5 token activations on end-of-text / padding tokens, spaces, new lines, and punctuation; these non-concept mappings greatly bring our scores down as they are not accurately pairing features representing concepts, as we describe further in Appendix \ref{app:junk_features}.
-By filtering max activation correlation mappings to remove non-concept mapping features, we significantly raise the similarity scores.
-We also only keep mappings that share at least one keyword in their top 5 token activations.
+\emph{Filter by Top Tokens.} We notice some pairings with "non-concept features" that have top 5 token activations on end-of-text / padding tokens, spaces, new lines, and punctuation; these non-concept pairings greatly reduce scores possibly due to being "bad pairings", as we describe further in Appendix \ref{app:junk_features}.
+By filtering out non-concept pairings, we significantly raise the similarity scores.
+We also only keep pairings that share at least one keyword in their top 5 token activations.
 The list of non-concept keywords is given in the Appendix \ref{app:junk_features}.

-\textbf{Filter Many-to-1 Mappings.} We find that some of these mappings are many-to-1, which means that more than one feature maps to the same feature.
-We found that removing many-to-1 mappings slightly increased the scores, and we discuss possible reasons why this may occur in Appendix \ref{app:1to1}.
-However, the scores still show high similarity even with the inclusion of many-to-1 mappings, as seen in Figures \ref{fig:pythia70m_160m_heatmap_both_1to1}.
-We show only scores of 1-to-1 mappings (filtering out the many-to-1 mappings) in the main text, and show scores of many-to-1 mappings in Appendix \ref{app:1to1}.
-We use features from the SAEs of Pythia-70m and Gemma-1-2B as "many" features which map onto "one" feature in the SAEs of the smaller LLM in a model pair, and find similar results if we choose from SAE of the larger LLM.
+\emph{Filter Many-to-1 Mappings.} We find that some mappings are many-to-1, meaning more than one feature maps to the same feature.
+We found that removing many-to-1 pairings slightly increased the scores, and we discuss possible reasons why this occurs in Appendix \ref{app:1to1}.
+However, the scores still show high similarity even with the inclusion of many-to-1 pairings.
+We show scores of 1-to-1 pairings (filtering out many-to-1 pairings) in the main text, and show scores of many-to-1 pairings in Appendix \ref{app:1to1}.
+We choose "many" features from the SAEs of the smaller LLM in a model pair, and find similar results if we choose from SAE of the larger LLM.